Darshan4114/fincodez/README.md

 ## Overview

 Welcome to FinCodez!
-This fintech platform is designed to revolutionize the way individuals manage their finances, providing [a brief description of the main purpose and goals of your startup].
+This fintech platform is designed to revolutionize the way individuals manage their finances, providing users with a platform to manage their finances and investments.

 ## Features